 - Create a Bitcoin wallet.
 Opening a wallet is pretty easy, it is just like opening a bank account.

 - Decide whether you want a person-to-person marketplace or exchange.

 - Decide on the amount of Bitcoin to be purchased, then enter your email and signup on the platform of your choice.

-- Select your method for cash deposits.
-Choose the payment options on the left-hand side of the page and choose Walmart2Walmart.
+- Select your payment method for cash deposits.
+Then you will see a list of payment options on the left-hand side of the page in which you will see Walmart2Walmart listed.

 Step One: Get a bitcoin wallet

 The two essential trade strategies are you purchase bitcoin then and hold, or trading.
 If your plan is to hold, then you have to be mindful of the type of wallet you are getting.
 One mistake traders make is holding your Bitcoin on an exchange; this is a risky way to go about investing in cryptocurrency.